-What follows is an all in one guide to installing Victoria 2 mods, troubleshooting those same mods if you’re having issues (which you probably are) as well as a list of some truly stand-out candidates that really help spice up this iconic grand strategy game.
+What follows is an all in one guide to installing Victoria 2 mods, troubleshooting those same mods if you’re having issues (which you probably are) as well as a list of some truly stand-out candidates that really help spice up this iconic strategy game.

-What are the best Victoria 2 Mods?
+The best Victoria 2 Mods

-- Cold War Enhancement Mod (Total Conversion)
+- Cold War Enhancement (Total Conversion)

-- New Era Mod (Total Conversion)
+- New Era (Total Conversion)

-- Divergences of Darkness Mod (Total Conversion)
+- Divergences of Darkness (Total Conversion)

-- Historical Project Mod (Overhaul)
+- Historical Project (Overhaul)